helloyanis/Esperantaj-Vortkomponantoj/README.md

 - ⚡ Made to be able to work fast with large amounts of data.
 Loading times when searching should be minimal unless you have a super-large data dictionnary or run this on a potato!
 - 📲 Don't want to build your own dictionnary?
 No worries!
 You can ask a friend to export theirs as a file, and import it to your device within seconds!

+## Why not a standard dictionnary?
+When you see a word in a text, as a beginner you might look for it in the dictionnary and know its meaning.
+But as I was learning I found EO had words built a bit more like legos.
+Which means for example you don't need to learn "Kio", "Nenio", "ĉio" etc, all of these use the -o suffix which always means the same (In that case, that the word relates to something, to an object)

+So with mine you can see that it's built in 2 parts, and if you see that part later in another word you can remember that it was already used in another word before!

+Instead of `Word = meaning` you get `Word = part 1 + part 2 + part 3`, `part 1 = this`, `part 2 = that`, etc..."

 ---

 Unika sistemo por malkomponi vortojn en Esperanto, por vidi iliajn diversajn partojn kaj kion ili signifas!